How Much Should A New Home Stager Charge?

 4. DON’T EVER GET INTO SIGNIFICANT DEBT WITHOUT BUILDING A SOUND BUSINESS FIRST

-Debt is healthy for any business, like your credit card bills is a type of debt.
+Debt is healthy for any business.
 However, I will never advise you to get into debt.

 I still remember this very clearly.
 A stager who was going out of business called me and wanted to see if I was interested in buying her inventory.
 She had racked up $40,000 in credit card bills and had done zero jobs as a home stager for 1 year.
 I didn’t buy any inventory until I got the deposit payment for my first job, then I went shopping.